diwashrestha/diwash_shrestha/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am Data Scientist at Reduct Nepal, Transcription and Translation company.
-I am also a Educator and Co-Founder of [RNepal Community ](https://www.facebook.com/RUGNepal), Gold [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/), Microsoft Innovative Educator and [ AngelHack Ambassador](https://angelhack.com/ambassadors/).
+I am also a Educator and Co-Founder of [RNepal Community ](https://www.facebook.com/RUGNepal), Gold [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/) and Microsoft Innovative Educator.

-I love playing with data and sharing the knowledge and insights using visualization, infographics and shiny apps.
+I like to process data and share the knowledge and insights using visualization, infographics and web application.
 My area of specialty is data analysis, data visualization and data-driven software development.
 I do quite a bit of community work and public speaking, you can find me in Kathmandu organizing and participating in community tech events.